romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## findOptional

-`.findOptional` Takes the same arguments as `.where` and returns single record, returns `undefined` when not found:
+`.findOptional` Takes the same arguments as `.where` and returns a single record, returns `undefined` when not found:

 ```ts
 Table.findOptional(...conditions)